Eric Rivera, founder of Vintage Hospitality Group tells us about healthy dining frameworks.

 How does Vintage Hospitality Group innovate?

-Eric Rivera: We, as a hospitality group, are one of the first and currently, the only that I know of that owns and operates multiple hydroponic farms to provide our restaurants with fresh 365 day year produce!
+Eric Rivera: We, as a hospitality group, are one of the first and currently, the only ones that I know of that owns and operates multiple hydroponic farms to provide our restaurants with fresh 365 day year produce!
 We have also made it our mission to connect with other businesses to support the community.
 We sell our fresh greens, not only in our cafe but also at a local grocery store.
 Additionally, Vintage Year has formed a partnership with a local bar that is half a block away, providing a to-go menu daily for their patrons.

 How does the coronavirus pandemic affect your business finances?